Polar-Tang/notes-backend/markdown/short_notes.go/data-types/struct/memory.md

-The [[struct]] in go occupy memory.
+The [[markdown/short_notes.go/data-types/struct/struct]] in go occupy memory.
 The fields are placed right after another as defined in the struct.
 Take this **example**:
 ```go
 type stats struct {